sergeyitaly/myshop/README.md

 1. If we want to enter DEBUG mode:
-   - python -m manage.py runserver (localhost:8000/debug)
+   - python manage.py runserver (localhost:8000/debug)
    - npm run dev (localhost:5173)
 2. If we do not use DEBUG:
    - python manage.py runserver (localhost:8000)